Achievable logoAchievable logo

 Anemia fundamentals

-Anemia is a condition where the hemoglobin concentration and/or the RBC count is low resulting in the decreased oxygen-carrying capacity of blood.
-The World Health Organization (WHO) defines anemia as a hemoglobin count of less than 13 g/dL in men, less than 12 g/dL in nonpregnant women, and less than 11 g/dL in pregnant women and the elderly.
+Anemia is a condition in which hemoglobin concentration and/or the RBC count is low, leading to decreased oxygen-carrying capacity of the blood.
+The World Health Organization (WHO) defines anemia as hemoglobin:

 Classification of anemia: According to MCV, anemia can be classified as below.